-Redevelopment of the former Eagle Works site complete; Lucy Real Estate business unit established to combine Lucy Properties, Lucy Development and Lucy Block Management.
+Redevelopment of the former Eagle Works site complete; Lucy Real Estate business unit established to combine Lucy Properties and Lucy Development.

 Lucy Electric moves to Thame and all manufacturing ends at Eagle Works; third factory opens in Dubai for RMUs and SF6 switchgear.

 Development agreement for Eagle Works signed with Berkley Homes.

 Major business reorganisation takes place to modernise and expand the Lucy Group.